 - Anita Baker: R&B legend.
 Was born here though she was raised in Detroit.

-- Jamie Farr: actor Mash, as already mentioned above
+- Jamie Farr: Actor in M*A*S*H, as already mentioned above

-- Katie Holmes: actress, ex-wife of Tom Cruise—yes, the one he acted crazy about on The Oprah Winfrey Show.
+- Katie Holmes: Actress, best known for her playing Joey Potter in Dawson's Creek.
+She's also the ex-wife of Tom Cruise—yes, the one he acted crazy about on The Oprah Winfrey Show.